Pasar al contenido principal Saltar al pie de página del mapa del sitio

 When Is Open Enrollment for the Health Insurance Marketplace?

-Since the institution of the ACA and the creation of the Health Insurance Exchange, the standard open enrollment period has typically run from November 1 through December 15 each year to enroll in health insurance coverage effective January 1.
-Any state-run exchanges must meet the minimum open enrollment length, but they do have some flexibility to shift the start/end dates or even extend the length of the enrollment period for all state citizens, so be sure to check with your state-run exchange for the most accurate enrollment period dates.
+Since the enactment of the ACA and the creation of the Health Insurance Exchange, the standard open enrollment period has typically run from Nov.
+1 through Dec.
+15 each year to enroll in health insurance coverage effective Jan.
+1. Any state-run exchanges must meet the minimum open enrollment length, but they do have some flexibility to shift the start and end dates or even extend the length of the enrollment period for all state citizens.
+Be sure to check with your state-run exchange for the most accurate enrollment period dates.

 How Do I Get Health Insurance on the Exchange?

-Your employees can explore coverage options and get enrolled in a plan by following these simple steps:
+Your employees can explore coverage options and enroll in a Marketplace plan by following these simple steps:

-1. Visit healthcare.gov/get-coverage/ and select your state from the dropdown menu.
+1. Visit healthcare.gov/get-coverage and select your state from the drop-down menu.
+If your state has its own exchange, you'll be directed to the right site.

-3. Choose one or more plan options to compare coverage levels, co-pays, premium costs, and more.
-Include information on family members if coverage is needed for others in the household.
+3. Choose one or more plan options to compare coverage levels, co-pays, premium costs, and expected out-of-pocket costs.

 What Information Do I Need To Sign Up?